-How Does The Mortgage Loan Application Process Work?
+Mortgage Loan Application Process For Borrowers

 The mortgage loan application process is a series of processes that starts from the time you sign the mortgage application and loan disclosures.

 Pre- Approval Mortgage Loan Application Process

 - The mortgage loan officer will gather information with regards to your income, assets, and liabilities, and will run credit and run your file through the automated underwriting system to determine your mortgage loan pre-approval

 Application Mortgage Loan Application Process